-If it is determined that an emergency notification should be sent, a member of the Standard College Team will send the notification via text message to the campus community through Standard College's third party notification service provider, Populi.
+If it is determined that an emergency notification should be sent, a member of the Standard College Team will send the notification via email and text message to the campus community through Standard College's learning management system, Populi.
 Emergency messages can be sent through Populi within minutes of the occurrence of the incident.
+All students and staff are provided with an official Standard College email address, via the Populi account, and accordingly, all members of the community are automatically enrolled in the emergency notification system.